 Want the best of both worlds?
 Get a fast VPN.
-Our best VPN picks in this guide combine class-leading connections speeds and comprehensive security, so you can stream, game, and download as fast as your Wi-Fi can handle as well as staying totally protected.
+Our best VPN picks in this guide combine class-leading connection speeds and comprehensive security so you can stream, game, and download as fast as your Wi-Fi can handle, as well as staying totally protected.

 It's worth noting that every VPN has an impact on your connection thanks to the simple fact your traffic is going further, so making sure that slow-down is as minimal as possible is a top priority.
-Without subscriptions to all the fastest VPNs yourself it can be hard to judge this, so that's why we've put together this list to help you make an informed decision.
+Without subscriptions to all the fastest VPN services yourself it's impossible to test this, so that's why we've put together this list to help you make an informed decision.